NatashaJWangui/NatashaJWangui/README.md

 ## Hi there 👋, I'm Natasha!

-I'm a Software Developer and Tech Enthusias.
+I'm a Software Developer and Tech Enthusiast.
 I’m passionate about building innovative solutions and empowering young developers to dive into the world of tech.

 - 🔭 **Currently working on:** Refining the ENIN Real Estate App and building NJW's next-gen projects.
 - 🌱 **Learning:** Advanced Next.js & Backend Integration.